FREE TESTS

 \(3.2 \times 0.5 = 1.6\)

-For division move the decimal in the divisor (and the dividend the same number of places) to make the divisor a whole number, then divide normally.
+For division, move the decimal in the divisor to make the divisor a whole number (and move the dividend the same number of places), then divide normally.

 Example: \(3.2 \div 0.5 = 32 \div 5 = 6.4\)